fedxc/attendance-tracker/README.md

 3. **View Progress**: See your progress toward the goal with the visual progress ring
 4. **Export Data**: Click "Log" to view history and export to CSV

-## Location Notifications Setup

-### Initial Configuration
-1. Click the gear icon to open options
-2. Scroll to "Location Notifications" section
-3. **Set Office Location**:
-   - Use the interactive map to drag the marker to your office
-   - Or click "Use Current Location" to automatically set your position
-   - Or click "Reset to Default" to use the default location
-4. Enable "Background notifications"
-5. Grant notification and location permissions when prompted

-### Configuration Options
-- **Working Hours**: Set start and end times for monitoring
-- **Distance**: Adjust the radius (0-1000m) for location detection
-- **Check Frequency**: Choose how often to check location (5 min to 1 hour)
-- **Test Notifications**: Use the "Test" button to verify setup

-### How It Works
-- The service worker runs in the background, even when the tab is closed
-- Location is checked during configured working hours on weekdays
-- Notifications appear when you're within the specified distance of the office
-- Click "Mark Attendance" in the notification to quickly record attendance
-- All location data stays local - no server communication

 ## Customization

 ### Themes